Author's Guidelines

 Keywords

 The journal welcomes a maximum of six keywords, which should be words that can be used to retrieve the paper, not general words.
 Words appearing in the title should not be given as keywords.
-The keywords must correspond with those in Medical Subject Heading (MESH).
+The keywords must correspond with those in Medical Subject Headings (MESH).

 Introduction

 The Introduction should provide sufficient background on the study.
 It should also give the statement of the problem and the rationale for conducting the research.
 The aim should also be clearly defined.
 The contribution to the area of study should be identified.
-All these must be presented in a logical manner.
+All these must be presented in logical manner.

 Materials and Methods